binguimath/binguimath.github.io/Course_2022_VOA.md

 # 2022 Spring YMSC Course: Vertex Operator Algebras, Conformal Blocks, and Tensor Categories

 ## Schedule change due to Qingming festival
-We have class on 4/2 (Saturday, same time as usual).
+We have class on 4/2 (Saturday, usual time).
 The class on 4/5 will be cancelled.